Mtillmann/mtillmann.github.io/posts/fedora-41-workstation-install-chrome-change-default-terminal.md

 <Title />

+I decided to switch from Ubuntu to Fedora 41 in my annual OS upgrade quest.
+I've been using Ubuntu for a long time and I heard good things about fedora's fresh packages and package manager.
+I also liked gnome 47 a lot so I began my journey...

 ## Installing Chrome

 Installing chrome seems to be a big issue.
 Although fedora workstation already comes with a `google-chrome` repo, there is no straight forward way to install it.

-gnome-software allowes you to enable the third party repositories, but even when you do, you still can only install chrome from a unverified flatpak.
+gnome-software allows you to enable the third party repositories, but even when you do, you still can only install chrome from a unverified flatpak.
 Here's how to install it the "normal" way using dnf:

 ### 0. Install repos (optional)
 This might be necessary if you're using a edition or spin of fedora other than workstation: